Last Updated on

 Safety is guaranteed when using this tool, thanks to the low kickback chain and chain brake.
 The electronic chain brake system ensures there’re no accidental kickbacks.

-The cordless design provides you with the hassle-free operation since there is no cord, no gas, and no maintenance.
+The cordless design provides you with a hassle-free operation since there is no cord, no gas, and no maintenance.

 - Brushless motor design has less vibration